 - The TMLG which describes the position a student is on a bell curve which is representative of the year group cohort.
 The data team supports departments to generate a bell curve for any assessment.
-This is then moderated using norm referencing in order to generate a TMLG.
+This is then moderated using criteria referencing in order to generate a TMLG.

 - Over time, departments will continue to build examples of student work from assessments, which will exemplify what, for example, a 9, 5, 2 looks like in English by the time of their summer exam.
-It also means that every cohort is judged against a norm rather than purely against their own cohort so that standards do not slip e.g. with a weaker year group.
+It also means that every cohort is judged against a criteria rather than purely against their own cohort so that standards do not slip e.g. with a weaker year group.

-- In KS4, if we are using full exam papers from previous years as a means of assessing student mid-year (e.g. mock exams), grade boundaries are adjusted accordingly, or a result is norm referenced to a child taught the previous year, before a TMLG is reported.
+- In KS4, if we are using full exam papers from previous years as a means of assessing student mid-year (e.g. mock exams), grade boundaries are adjusted accordingly, or a result is criteria referenced to a child taught the previous year, before a TMLG is reported.

 How do we know that assessments are being marked accurately?

 - Assessment training takes place with all subject areas to develop an effective understanding of standardization and moderation in an assessment cycle.
 In English, the team are trialing Comparative Judgement on a trial basis for subjective disciplines.

 - A high amount of staff are markers for their exam boards or have been trained in exam marking to increase marking ability.

 - A range of assessment training sessions take place through a cycle to train leaders in how to create a valid and accurate assessment and use the data to intervene.